ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 ```
 {: screen}

-## Provisioning instances with customer-managed encryption volumes with the API
+## Provisioning an instance with a boot volume that is encrypted with a customer-managed key with the API
 {: #provision-byok-api}
 {: api}